Philosophy (PHIL)

 PHIL 4999H Honors Senior Thesis (3 credits)

-Preparation of a thesis by approved students under direction of an adviser.
+Prerequisite: Admission to Philosophy Disciplinary Honors Program.
 As an Honors Program course, includes a more intensive research or project component.
+Consent required.

 Level of Study: Undergraduate